why shop manta sleep

 Increases Fatigue

 Lack of sleep can leave you feeling extra tired.
-This affects your physical performance, especially if you’re still trying to recover from an intense workout.
+Exhaustion affects your physical performance, especially if you’re still trying to recover from an intense workout.

 This is especially difficult for people who are serious about their fitness goals.
-Being tired makes it harder to stick to a workout routine.
-You’re more likely to either skip workouts or cut them short.
+Being tired makes it harder to stick to a workout routine, and you’re more likely to skip or cut workouts short.

 Not a good thing if you’re trying to make progress with fitness.